-Looking for the perfect summer salad?
 This Burrata Salad Recipe is packed with fresh herbs, cherry tomatoes, and creamy burrata cheese.
 It's topped with a delightful pesto vinaigrette dressing!
-This is a super simple salad, so make a large bowl for a light meal or snack.
+This is a super simple salad, so make a large bowl for a light meal, snack, or perfect dinner side.

-Looking for more burrata recipes?
-Be sure to check out this Baked Nectarine and Cherry Burrata, this Burrata Caprese Salad, or this Burrata and Prosciutto Arugula Salad!
+We have a few burrata recipes on our site because we love it so much!
+Try this Baked Nectarine and Cherry Burrata, this Burrata Caprese Salad, or this Burrata and Prosciutto Arugula Salad!

 Jump to: